Calabi-Yau locally conformally K\"ahler manifolds: Introduction

-We remark that on a Calabi--Yau manifold, any Hermitian metric is conformal to a Chern-Ricci flat one, but this priviledged metric is not necessarily the Gauduchon metric in the corresponding conformal class.

-The motivations to consider locally conformally K\"ahler metrics that are Chern-Ricci flat, or more generally, their Chern-Ricci form is proportional to $dJ\theta$ are multiple.
+The motivations to consider locally conformally K\"ahler metrics that are Chern--Ricci flat, or more generally, their Chern--Ricci form is proportional to $dJ\theta$ are multiple.
 Firstly of all, the class of $dJ\theta$ is a non-zero element in $H^{1, 1}_{BC}(X)$ that represents also the Chern curvature of the holomorphic flat line bundle associated to the Lee form $\theta$, endowed with the Hermitian structure induced from $\omega$.
 Secondly, according to a conjecture of Ornea-Verbitsky \cite{ov25}, $-dJ\theta$ is Bott--Chern cohomologous to a positive current on any lcK manifold, which would lead to a sign of the first Bott--Chern class in this case.
-Moreover, in Section 3 we perform some explicit computations and give, as well, general arguments for the first Bott--Chern class of the known families of lcK manifolds in arbitrary dimension (Oeljeklaus--Toma, Hopf and Kato manifolds).
-As these examples reveal, the first Bott--Chern class is often a multiple of $[dJ\theta]_{BC}$ and does not vanish in the known examples that are not Vaisman. {Finally, it is well understood that the right Einstein condition to impose for Vaisman metrics is $Ric(\omega)=tdJ\theta$ for $t\in\R$, meaning that we do not ask the Ricci form to be a multiple of the metric but of the transversal K\"ahler metric.
-On this regard, we provide another motivation for this Einstein equation in Section \ref{s: sasaki} as we relate it to the {\em Sasaki $\eta$-Einstein} equation for the underlying Sasaki structure.}
+Moreover, it is well understood that the right Einstein condition to impose for Vaisman metrics is $Ric(\omega)=tdJ\theta$ for $t\in\R$, meaning that we do not ask the Ricci form to be a multiple of the metric but of the transversal K\"ahler metric.
+On this regard, we provide another motivation for this Einstein equation in Section \ref{s: sasaki} as we relate it to the {\em Sasaki $\eta$-Einstein} equation for the underlying Sasaki structure.